fayazpn/coin-routes/README.md

-**COIN-ROUTES**
+**CR-Exchange**

 ### Description:

-This project contains the frontend code for user ui
+This project is displaying real-time data pair for crypto currency-fiat currency

 <hr />